atomistic-machine-learning/G-SchNet/README.md

 G-SchNet generates molecules in an autoregressive fashion, placing one atom after another in 3d euclidean space.
 The model can be trained on data sets with molecules of variable size and composition.
 It only uses the positions and types of atoms in a molecule, needing no bond-based information such as molecular graphs.

 The code provided in this repository allows to train G-SchNet on the QM9 data set which consists of approximately 130k small molecules with up to nine heavy atoms from fluorine, oxygen, nitrogen, and carbon.
+We provide the pre- and post-processing routines used in our paper's experiments with QM9 molecules in order to make our results reproducible.
+Although the code and the following guide is very much tailored to QM9, we also provide a few template scripts with basic functionality that can serve as a solid starting point for the application of G-SchNet to other data sets with differently composed molecular structures.
+The corresponding description can be found at the bottom of this readme after the introduction to the QM9 scripts.

 ### Requirements
 - schnetpack 0.3